Youth Dance Classes

 • Mondays and Wednesdays from 5 p.m. - 5:50 p.m. | 50 minutes

-In this contemporary dance class, students will build on their creativity, self-confidence, flexibility, strength, and vocabulary.
-Students will learn conditioning and flexibility exercises to prepare their bodies for physical movement, and will learn movement sequences paired to music.
+In this contemporary dance class, students will build on their creativity, self-confidence, flexibility, strength, and dance vocabulary.
+Students will learn conditioning and flexibility exercises and movement sequences paired to music.
 Students will learn that dance is a great physical outlet for expressing and communicating their emotions nonverbally.

 • Students must be the age of 7 by the end of January to enroll in this course

-This beginning/intermediate Hip Hop class will introduce students to basic hip-hop skills.
-Students will learn how to keep a rhythm, work together in a group setting, and advance their coordination and multitasking skills.
-Students will be encouraged to learn how to retain choreography, learn new skills/dance steps, and perform on stage!
+This beginning/intermediate Hip Hop class will introduce students to basic hip hop skills through a fun and confidence-boosting class.
+Students will be encouraged to find their own rhythm, learn to retain choreography, learn new skills/steps through choreography, and learn how to perform on stage!

-In Hip Hop 2, older/more experienced students will expand their hip-hop vocabulary.
-This class will be more advanced than Hip Hop 1 by including more difficult movement sequences, choreography, and musicality!
-Students will continue to build collaboration skills, coordination, and multitasking skills by dancing together in a group.
+In Hip Hop 2, older/more experienced students will expand their hip hop vocabulary.
+This class will continue to work on movement sequences, choreography, and musicality!
+Students will continue to build collaboration skills, coordination, and multitasking skills by dancing together in a group and finding their own groove.
+This class is open to beginners as well as experienced dancers.

 Meet the Instructors